<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 You might find yourself with very tempting job opportunities at a time when you thought you’d be withdrawing from the workforce in your city.

-Employees interested in planning their retirement may be interested in live webinars hosted by experienced financial advisors.
+Kaiser Permanente employees interested in planning for their retirement may benefit from live webinars hosted by experienced financial advisors.
 Click here to register for our upcoming webinars.

 Sources